Members Rights and Policies

-- Know about different treatment options and know your choices.
-This includes the right to ask for a second opinion, which is another provider’s view of your condition and what treatments you might need.
-Providers must explain your condition and your treatment options in ways you understand.
+- Receive information on available treatment options and alternatives.
+This includes the right to ask for a second opinion.
+Providers must explain your treatment options in a way you understand.

 - Appeal a decision made by CountyCare on the phone or in writing.

 - Have an interpreter during any complaint or appeal process.

 - Request and receive in a reasonable amount of time, information about CountyCare Health Plan, and its providers, services and polices.